Google expands free retail listings into search as pandemic hits ad sales

 “It’s crucial that we help people find all the best options available and help merchants more easily connect with consumers online,” Ready wrote.

-Back in April, Google announced that results in its shopping tab would become primarily based on free listings as it moved away from paid placement.
-Ready reported that the change “has already produced a significant increase in user engagement, with both clicks and impressions up substantially for merchants, meaning consumers are finding more of the products they’re looking for from a wider range of options.”
+Back in April, Google announced that results in its Shopping tab would become primarily based on free listings as it moved away from paid placement.
+Ready today reported that the change “has already produced a significant increase in user engagement, with both clicks and impressions up substantially for merchants, meaning consumers are finding more of the products they’re looking for from a wider range of options.”

-Those results had previously been sponsored but will be free starting sometime this summer.
+Those results had previously been sponsored but will be free starting later this summer.
 The company plans to make the change on mobile first and bring it to the desktop later this year.
-The company will continue to have paid shopping ads at the top of the page.
+Google will continue to display paid shopping ads at the top of the page.

 “Free listings on Google Search are a big step forward in democratizing access to digital commerce, benefitting shoppers and merchants with more choices across the board,” Ready said.